INF Myth Busters

 Russian Myth: The United States is abandoning arms control.

 Fact: As described in the 2018 Nuclear Posture Review, the United States is committed to arms control efforts that advance U.S., allied, and partner security; are verifiable and enforceable; and include partners that comply responsibly with their obligations.
 An arms control treaty that restrains only one side, while the other violates it with impunity, is not effective in making us safer.
 Rather, it undermines the very idea of arms control as a tool to enhance our collective security.
 The United States is acting to preserve the role of arms control in reducing the risk of war and avoiding unnecessary and destabilizing military competition.

 Russian Myth: The United States is manufacturing its allegations against Russia as an excuse to exit the Treaty.

 Fact: The Russian Federation is producing and fielding a new offensive capability prohibited by the INF Treaty.
 The Russian Federation created this problem, not the United States.
 The United States has long maintained that an INF Treaty that all parties comply with contributes to global security and stability.
-NATO Allies have concurred that “in the absence of any credible explanation from Russia on this new missile, the most plausible assessment would be that Russia is in violation of the Treaty.”
 The United States has discussed this violation with Russia for over five years in an effort to convince Russia to return to compliance with the Treaty.
 We also have long stated that the status quo is untenable and our patience is not unlimited.
 Unfortunately, Russia has taken no significant steps toward resolving this problem.